 From Kindergarten classrooms to mainstream news reports, discussions of culture tend to focus on food, dress, and holidays—differences we can see—while ignoring the more important differences we can’t see, in values, relationships, and worldviews.

 There is a tendency to exaggerate cultural differences, and to do so in a way that favors one’s own culture.
+To assume that difference is deficiency and that those who think and act differently are falling short.
 That’s what sociologists call ethnocentrism.
 Things get even trickier when culture lines up with race.
 Because we see race as much more important than it is, cultural differences between races take on an even more exaggerated quality, looming larger than they otherwise would.
-Add to the mix the stereotypes groups have of each other, and you have the potential for some pretty tricky situations.
+Add to the mix the stereotypes groups have of each other, and you have the potential for some situations that can be difficult to navigate.
+And that’s OK.
+Many people, especially those in the majority, don’t have much experience interacting with people from different backgrounds.
+But it’s a skill that can be learned, especially with motivation and experience.
+Of course you’ll stumble now and again, but everyone does.
+Respect, humility, and perseverance will get you where you need to go.

 Here are a few things to keep in mind as you deal with cultural differences across race.